ogeidix/ogeidix.github.com/about-me.md

   ...
 </p>

-<div class="column">I was involved in many teams and communities starting from the high school where I helped to restart a uber geek afterschool group (<a href="http://www.tronweb.it">tronweb.it</a>).
+<div class="column">I worked with many teams and communities starting from the high school where I helped to restart a uber geek afterschool group (<a href="http://www.tronweb.it">tronweb.it</a>).
 Now I work with <a href="https://twitter.com/pigatss">@pigatss</a> at <a href="http://www.fruktarbo.com">Fruktarbo.com</a> in some cool <a href="/projects.html">projects</a>.
 </div>